 There is a giant barrier to entry in crypto right now.
 While it’s easy to make a Coinbase account and buy something with a multi billion dollar market cap, it’s really difficult to sort through various chains and find the diamond in the rough.
 There’s also an issue with the signal and the noise.
 There’s so much noise online and not a lot of alpha.
 Someone you trust might shill a rug pull and then your trust is completely broken.
 ReFi helps with this because I completely trust the team.
 It’s funny, for the first couple of months of holding ReFi I listened to every Spaces, actively read all of the Telegram, listened to all the podcasts, etc. I’m doing that less now because I don’t think I need to pay as close attention.
 I don’t want to have to worry about it, so I’m not.
 At some point I’ll join the Alpha channel and re-engage when I have the time and energy to learn more, but for now, I’m fully trusting the ReFi team.
 Even if we remain in a bear market for awhile and ReFi’s price remains choppy, I’ll hold and not worry because this is a long term play for me.

 6. What are the biggest mistakes you see when people engage crypto investing?

-7. What was your main concern that would have prevented you from investing And what put your fears to rest?
-In crypto and then ReFi.
+7. What was your main concern that would have prevented you from investing?
+And what put your fears to rest?

 8. What are three benefits you’ve experienced as a result of joining ReFi versus other crypto platforms?